Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Background

 \subsection{Smart Contracts}

-Smart contracts can be regarded as Turning-complete programs that run on the blockchain.
-They are usually developed in a high-level language, e.g., Solidity, Vyper~\cite{Vyper}.
+Smart contracts can be regarded as Turing-complete programs that run on the blockchain~\citep{Ethereum_yellow_paper}.
+They are usually developed in a high-level language, e.g., Solidity, Vyper~\citep{Vyper}.
 Solidity is the most popular programming language with which to develop smart contracts on Ethereum.
 Based on the immutable blockchain technology concept, smart contracts cannot be modified once added to the blockchain.
 Once started, all running of the contract is based on its code.
-No one can affect it, even the creator.
+No one can affect it, not even the creator.
 Ethereum uses EVM (Ethereum Virtual Machine) to execute smart contracts.
-When developers deploy a smart contract to Ethereum, EVM compiles the contract to EVM bytecode and stores the bytecode on the blockchain forever.
-The only way to remove the bytecode from Ethereum is by using the Selfdestruct function~\cite{Solidity}.
+When developers deploy a smart contract to Ethereum, the contract will be compiled into EVM bytecode, and the bytecode will be stored on the blockchain forever.
+The only way to remove the bytecode from Ethereum is by using the Selfdestruct function~\citep{Solidity}.
 There is a unique 40 bytes hexadecimal hash value to identify a contract address.
-Since Ethereum is a permission-less network.
-Everyone can send a transaction to the contract address to execute the contract through contract ABI (Application Binary Interface)~\cite{Solidity}.
+Since Ethereum is a permission-less network; every one can send a transaction to invoke contract functions if they know the function signatures, which includes its function id and parameter types~\citep{Solidity}.
 Even worse, all the transactions, bytecode, invocation parameters are visible to everyone, which makes smart contracts face major security challenges.